yxy1104/mh-discharge-survival-analysis/README.md

-# Predicting the length of treatment for clients of mental health counseling services
+# Predicting length of stay until discharge with survival analysis for a mental health counseling service startup
-This is a repo to document code base and analysis of a model to predict the length of treatment episode of serious mental illness counseling services
+This is a repo to document code base and analysis of a survial analysis model to predict the length of stay for a healthtech startup offering mental health counseling services for teenages and young adults with serious mental health illnesses